Home/Compare/browser-use vs LaVague

 LaVague

-Large Action Model framework for developing AI Web Agents
+Large Action Model framework to develop AI Web Agents

 Stars